HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 );
 ```

 Load up the browser again and you should see beautiful blue navlinks that load up the desired component.
-To get more comfortable, I would recommend implementing `/signup` and `/messages` routes that load in compnents, also make sure to add in some __NavLinks__.
+To get more comfortable, I would recommend implementing `/signup` and `/messages` routes that load in components, also make sure to add in some __NavLinks__.

 ## Resources
 * [React Router Tutorial](https://reacttraining.com/react-router/web/example/basic)